 Students Who Need to Leave School Grounds

-- Students who need to leave the school during the day (illness or appointment) must report to the Front Office and have permission to leave by notification from their parent/carer either by text, phone call or email.
+- Students who need to leave the school during the day (illness or appointment) must report to the Front Office and have permission to leave by notification from their parent/carer either by phone call, email or note.

 - Leaving the school grounds without permission is a serious breach of school expectations as it places students at risk.

-Parents/Guardians are asked to contact the school on the morning that a student is expected to be absent or late by SMS to 0437 882 699 or phone the Front Office on 9848 0100.
-Where an SMS or telephone call is not made, parents are asked to provide a note authorising the absence when the child returns to school.
+Parents/Guardians are asked to contact the school on the morning that a student is expected to be absent or late by phoning the Front Office on 9848 0100.
+Where no contact is made, parents are asked to provide a note authorising the absence when the child returns to school.

 Truancy is illegal and students who truant are referred to the Albany District Education Office.
 Police patrols often return truanting students to school or to their parents at work.
 The Education Act requires that students must attend daily until the end of the year in which they turn seventeen and a half.